Fluid in ear is a common condition that can cause pain, dizziness, and make it difficult for you to participate in daily activities

 After chewing or yawning for few minutes, tilt your affected ear down.

 This will encourage the fluid to flow outward.

 You can also pinch your nose while chewing and yawning.

-Depending on the cause of the fluid in ear, you might need to chew or yawn for a longer period of time to see results.
+Depending on the cause of the fluid, you might need to chew or yawn for a longer period of time to see results.

 DIY Ear Drops

-As mentioned previously, a physician will most likely prescribe some ear drops for your fluid in ear and ear infection.
+As mentioned previously, a physician will most likely prescribe some ear drops for your fluid and ear infection.

 But you can also make your own at home.